lokeshbanthia9/mastering-c/k-and-r/chapter-1/NOTES.md

 - ### Compilation & Execution

-    - Save the C program in a file, whose name ends with `.c`, such as `hello.c`.
+    - Save the C program in a file whose name ends with `.c`, such as `hello.c`.

     - Compile the C program.
-The command for GNU C compiler is
+The command for the GNU C compiler is

     ```console
     $ gcc hello.c
     ```

     - Compiling the program creates an executable file named `a.out` (Linux/MacOS) or `a.exe` (Windows).
-To run the program on windows, type the command `./a` in the same path in terminal.
+To run the program on Windows, type the command `./a` in the same path in the terminal.

     ```console
     $ ./a